Workshops

 PULP PAINTING

 In this hands-on papermaking class, we will work with pigmented pulps as medium for painting.
-We’ll form sheets of paper, design imagery and visual structure, work with paint brushes, squeeze bottles of color, pulp pouring, wet collage, laminations, and use of stencils and watermark effects.
+We’ll form sheets of paper, design imagery and visual structure, work with paint brushes, squeeze bottles of color, pulp pouring, wet collage and laminations.

 This is a creative and colorful class offering a terrific introduction to more of what hand papermaking has to offer for your work.

-Explore hand papermaking using pure plant fibers and learning recyclable pulp options, tools and equipment used, sheet forming and decorative techniques, use of pigment for color, pressing and drying options, and discover inherent creative possibilities found in paper made by hand.
+Explore hand papermaking with plant fibers and recyclable pulp alternatives.
+We’ll explore tools and equipment, sheet forming, decorative techniques, use of pigment for color, pressing and drying options, and ways in which this can easily be done in a kitchen or home studio space.

-We often think that handmade paper can only be made with fiber sourced from cotton or linen .
-But there is an enormous amount of enthusiastic experimentation going on all over the world to turn all sorts of vegetation, including invasive species, into paper.
+We often think that handmade paper can only be made with fiber sourced from cotton, linen, or hemp.
+But there is an enormous amount of enthusiastic experimentation going on all over the world to prepare pulp for hand papermaking from all sorts of vegetation, including invasive plants.
 In this class we compare plant varieties and the steps involved in their assessment and transformation from raw fiber to finished sheets of paper.
 This is a great way to learn about the basics of papermaking processes and to begin seeing your back yard plants and weeds as a source of cellulose fiber.

 FORMS IN LUMINOUS PAPER

-Enjoy a few hours immersed in hand papermaking using translucent papers you have made in class.
-We'll form sheets of varying thicknesses and develop an understanding of applying these to forms through a variety of techniques and with varying mould types and a few additives.
-Explore delicate interplay between paper and light while discovering how translucency and texture can affect each creation’s aesthetic qualities.
+Enjoy a few hours immersed in hand papermaking to create three-dimensional forms.
+We’ll develop forms working with sheets of varying thicknesses and pulp varieties and types of pulp, apply these to shapes and structures using a few of techniques and useful additives.
+Explore the delicate interplay between paper and light while discovering how translucency, texture, and color can affect the resonant aesthetic of each creation.
 Be prepared to take home a few light-inspired forms and too many new project ideas.

 BOOKS in BASIC